‘The Young And The Restless’ Recap: Devon Is Stunned By His Fortune Reversal

-The Young and the Restless recap for Monday, September 30 brings a showdown between Victor and Adam while Nick tells Chelsea the shocking truth about his father.
+The Young and the Restless recap for Monday, September 30 brings a showdown between Victor and Adam, while Nick tells Chelsea the shocking truth about his father.
 Plus, Amanda reads Katherine’s will, and Devon wasn’t her sole heir.

 Adam (Mark Grossman) showed up at the Ranch and confronted Victor (Eric Braeden).
 Victor wanted to know what outcome his son really wanted when he switched the medication for Victor’s rare blood disease.
 Adam admitted he switched the pills, but he didn’t tell Victor what his real goal in changing the drugs was.
 They talked about all the years they’ve suffered a bad relationship.
 Victor urged Adam to stay in Genoa City for Connor (Judah Mackey), but Adam said he planned to leave, The Inquisitr previously reported.
 Suddenly, Adam wasn’t there anymore, and it seemed like maybe Victor was dreaming.
 Nikki (Melody Thomas Scott) found Victor and told him that Michael (Christian LeBlanc) would be there soon.